ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

                 participants in the hearing can hear one another.
-The notice to the member of his or her proposed removal or suspension shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of request therefor, and shall state, that in the absence of such request, the effective date of the proposed suspension or removal.
+The notice to the member of his or her proposed removal or suspension shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of such a request, and shall state, that in the absence of such request, the effective date of the proposed suspension or removal.

         #)      Following the hearing, the Board, or Membership committee, as the case may be, shall
                 decide whether the member should in fact be expelled, suspended, or sanctioned in some other way.
-The decision of the Board or Membership Committee, as the case may be, shall be final.
+The decision of the Board or Membership Committee, as the case may be, shall be final, subject to any challenge brought pursuant to this section.

-        #)      Any action challenging a removal or suspension of membership, including any claim
+        #)      A member may bring an action challenging a removal or suspension of membership, including any claim
-                alleging defective notice, must be commenced within one year after the date of the removal or suspension.
+                alleging defective notice, within one year after the date of the removal or suspension.